When you say Chrysanthemum in France, people think of graves.

 More about Funeral Traditions in France.

 This article was posted on Friday, January 15th, 2016 at 2:37 pm and is filed under Countries & Cultures, Customs and Traditions, France, Funeral Traditions, Italy, Mexico, Symbolism of Chrysanthemums, Symbolism of Flowers, Symbols.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 12 Responses to “Never Give a French Person Chrysanthemums”